BICENTENNIAL TRIBUTE

 GB: Good day, my lord

 B: Ah!
-Mr. Bancroft, how d’ye do - I have a gift for both yourself and Mrs. Stith (rummages, finds books)
+Mr. Bancroft, how d’ye do - I've been fixin', yes? - to present gifts for both yourself and Mrs. Stith (rummages, finds books)

 GB: Golly!
 A copy of Don Juan - with your autograph on its fly-leaf!
 I shall treasure it!